 - Collect data about their customers, allowing it to better understand behaviours

 That is not all.
 We have also seen brands of all stripes bringing chatbots to messaging applications.
 You may remember, in 2016, Tommy Hilfiger launched its Facebook chatbot named TMY.GRL.
-The “fashion bot” tries to understand users, shares content around Tommy Hilfiger’s collections based on their needs and offers them instant customer service.
+The “fashion bot” tries to understand users, shares content about Tommy Hilfiger’s collections based on their needs and offers them instant customer service.

 Keeping your antenna up

 So those are my predictions, especially with the ever-waning attention span of people, these digital trends will reign supreme in 2017.
-It could be daunting to immediately deep-dive into using these technologies all at once, but why not take one step at a time.
+It could be daunting to immediately deep-dive into using these technologies all at once, but why not take one step at a time?
 Dip your toes with Facebook Live first, then get in touch with your customers with a chatbot.
 It could yield good results!